Has your team plateaued?

 3. Promote and Facilitate Communication

-Something else you will see when talking to your team members and looking through past tasks is that there is usually a serious miscommunication problem between either different departments, different teams, or between team members themselves.
+Something else you will see when talking to your team members and looking through past tasks is that there is usually a serious miscommunication problem between different departments, different teams, or between team members themselves.

 We, for example, had developers and marketers work in different teams.
 This resulted in a very slow decision-making process, a lot of misunderstandings along the way, and overall below-average quality.

-By encouraging communication between departments and the team members themselves, you will help the team become a lot more efficient, and able to plan ahead properly.
+By encouraging communication between departments and the team members themselves, you will help the team become a lot more efficient and able to plan ahead properly.

 This is because they will be able to understand each other’s needs, problems, and roles a lot easier, getting more or less on the same page with each other.

-Get them all involved in the same project, have them work closely together, and things will start moving in the right direction in next to no time at all.
+Get them all involved in the same project, and have them work closely together, and things will start moving in the right direction in next to no time at all.

 Plateauing is something that happens to every team sooner or later.
 It can be frustrating and stressful, and you can feel like you’re stuck.